-If you're looking for French-Canadian culture, breathtaking scenery or the warmest beaches in Canada, New Brunswick is the place to be.
-Here you'll find outstanding living history museums and the famed Bay of Fundy tides.
-You'll be surprised when you wade into the surf; New Brunswick's beaches have the warmest water north of Virginia Beach.
+If you are looking for French-Canadian culture, breathtaking scenery or the warmest beaches in Canada, New Brunswick is the place to be.
+Here you will find outstanding living history museums and the famed Bay of Fundy tides.
+Prepare for a surprise when you wade into the surf; New Brunswick's beaches have the warmest water north of Virginia Beach.

 01 of 06

 New Brunswick's most famous natural attraction is the Bay of Fundy.
 This bay has the highest tides on Earth, and the Fundy Coast is the perfect place to see these legendary tides in action.
 For the best views, head to Hopewell Rocks or drive down the coast road to the town of Alma, just north of the entrance to Fundy National Park.

 If you decide to drive down the Fundy Coast to Alma and Fundy National Park, be sure to allow enough time to visit Cape Enrage.
 You can walk along a stony beach at low tide or visit the Cape's lighthouse.
 If you time your arrival in Alma so that you get there at low tide, you will see fishing boats sitting on the muddy bay floor, right next to the pier pilings.